frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 1. `steps.table_normalize` - cast data types and shape the table according to the schema, inferred or provided
 1. `steps.table_melt` - melt the table as it is done in R-Language or in other scientific libraries like `pandas`

-There are dozens of other available steps that will be covered below.
+There are many more available steps that we will cover below.

-## Transforming Package
+## Transforming a Package

 A package is a set of resources.
 Transforming a package means adding or removing resources and/or transforming those resources themselves: